 Not only do satisfied customers refer to skilled therapists, other professionals do too.
 Medical doctors hear from their patients that they got great results working with a therapist and they send more patients.
 Other therapists who get asked by friends and family for referrals, send them to other skilled therapists in the community.

-Therapists who don’t take insurance have to be really good in order to create a thriving practice.
+Therapists who don’t take insurance have to be really good in order to create and maintain a thriving practice.
 With therapy, you usually get what you pay for and if someone is charging a high fee, it’s usually because they are worth it.

-Speaking of that price tag, I know it can feel scary to drop a couple hundred dollars on a therapy session, especially if you don’t have a ton of disposable income.
+Speaking of that price tag, I know it can feel scary to drop a couple hundred dollars on a therapy session every week, especially if you don’t have a ton of disposable income.
 However, what I’ve seen in my practice (and in many other settings besides therapy) is that those who pay the full fee and make a substantial investment, are actually more committed to doing the work than those who pay less.

 Think about it.
 If you paid $20 for a meal or $200, would there be a difference in how you treated it?
 Would you rush through the $200 meal and then throw half of it away if you didn’t feel like eating anymore?
 I’m guessing not.
 You would savor that meal and ask to take anything you couldn’t eat home with you to enjoy later.